 - Overpaying for convenience.

 There’s a great article with more information on this over at Wallet Hacks.

-- Don’t overspend on things or experiences by doing some homework price searching for both, quality and a low price.
+- Don’t overspend on things or experiences by researching the best quality to price ratio.

 - The more money saved means more options available in the future.

 - Everything has an alternate use besides its billed purpose.